Council plan overview report - Corporate health

 Learning from complaints

-The process to report on volumes and themes of learning points across the council is being developed as part of the complaints management system, which is expected to go live in quarter 4 of 2024 to 2025.
-New reporting can then start from quarter 1 of 2025.
+The process to report on volumes and themes of learning points across the council is being developed as part of the complaints management system.
+The new system went live in March 2025 and new reporting is being developed.
+New reports will be evaluated in quarter 1 of 2025 to 2026, with new reports expected for publication in quarter 2 of 2025 to 2026.

 Complaint outcomes: council wide, all stages